servicetick/mobile-sdk-android/docs/basic_usage_kotlin.md

 }
 ```

-## Getting your survey via get()
+## Getting your survey via getSurvey()

-The observer method is the best way to obtain a copy of your survey however you can use the `get()` method.
+The observer method is the best way to obtain a copy of your survey however you can use the `getSurvey()` method.
 This method is however discouraged as your survey might not yet be initialised and will return `null`.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {